rajeshvkothari/oom/Internal/NEW_GIN_README.md

     - One time steps for initialization/configuration of the environment:

-      - Login into the ONAP portal using designer (cs0008/demo123456!) and follow the steps:
+      - Login into the ONAP portal using designer (cs0008/demo123456!) and follow the steps as follows:

 	    ```sh
 	    https://portal.api.simpledemo.onap.org:30225/ONAPPORTAL/login.htm